s-zeid/site/projects/appbackup/index.md

  </section>
 <!--]]]--></aside>

-AppBackup is a program for the iPhone and iPod touch that lets you back up and restore the saved data and settings for your App Store apps.  **AppBackup DOES NOT back up the apps themselves, just the stuff they save (like settings, game progress, etc.)**
+AppBackup is an app for jailbroken iOS devices that lets you back up and restore the saved data and settings of App Store apps.  **AppBackup DOES NOT back up the apps themselves, just the stuff they save (like settings, game progress, etc.)**

 AppBackup is [Free Software](https://www.gnu.org/philosophy/free-sw.html)